-Wylie has successfully pursued claims under property, general liability, trucking, malpractice, E&O and D&O policies > against primary, umbrella and excess carriers, captive insurers, state guarantee funds, insurers-in-rehabilitation and > reinsurers.
-He has tried cases and argued appeals in the state courts in New Mexico, New Jersey and Maryland, conducted > private arbitrations and mediations, and argued motions in federal courts across the nation.
-Most recently he secured a > $10 million jury verdict in an environmental insurance coverage case concerning past mining practices. > > His hard-fought, multi-year litigations have yielded numerous eight-figure settlements for his clients in products > liability and property damage insurance coverage cases.
-In an environmental case, where the carriers asserted notice was > over a dozen years late, he obtained a settlement of almost 90 cents on the dollar.
-In other cases, a laser-like focus > has yielded outstanding results.
-In a case against a state guarantee fund, careful procedural planning resulted in a > recovery of 95% three months after the complaint was filed.
-In another case, a motion for partial summary > judgment—without taking any discovery—was sufficient to obtain 100% recovery.
+Wylie has successfully pursued claims under property, general liability, trucking, malpractice, E&O and D&O policies against primary, umbrella and excess carriers, captive insurers, state guarantee funds, insurers-in-rehabilitation and reinsurers.
+He has tried cases and argued appeals in the state courts in Delaware, Maryland, New Mexico and New Jersey; conducted private arbitrations and mediations; and argued motions in federal courts across the nation.
+Most recently he secured a $10 million jury verdict in an environmental insurance coverage case concerning past mining practices.

+His hard-fought, multi-year litigations have yielded numerous eight-figure settlements for his clients in products liability and property damage insurance coverage cases.
+In an environmental case, where the carriers asserted notice was over a dozen years late, he obtained a settlement of almost 90 cents on the dollar.
+In other cases, a laser-like focus has yielded outstanding results.
+In a case against a state guarantee fund, careful procedural planning resulted in a recovery of 95% three months after the complaint was filed.
+In another case, a motion for partial summary judgment—without taking any discovery—was sufficient to obtain 100% recovery.

 Wylie came to Insurance Recovery, Litigation & Counseling from the firm’s Environmental Group, in which he is still active.
 In a contentious groundwater contamination case, he obtained a multi-million dollar recovery, including 100% of future remediation costs and a substantial sum toward past costs.
 He has had success across the full range of environmental alphabet soup including RCRA TSDFs, PCBs, TCE and PCE, UAOs and ECRA/ISRA, among others.
 Wylie also counsels and litigates on intellectual property, mold and radiation issues.